A cold beer in the rain

 “So you no longer prefer a cold beer in the sun because the girl you had been crushing on since fifth year shared her beer with you while it was pouring?”
 I can see the laughter dance in their eyes, and I know they’re both dying to make fun.
 They’ve always been allergic to such romantic mush as they call it.

 “Of course.
 That beer gave me the courage to finally ask her out.
-I actually did the same whens she agreed to be my wife” I grin.
+I actually shared a cold beer in the rain with her when I popped the question” I grin.